LAST UPDATED ON March 8, 2023

 Best Grasshopper Features

-- Phone number-based pricing, not user-based
+• Phone number-based, not user-based pricing

-- Instant response when an agent isn’t available
+• Instant response when an agent isn’t available

-- Simultaneous call handling
+• Simultaneous call handling

-- Add-ons for Ruby live receptionist, call blasting, and professional greetings
+• Add-ons for Ruby live receptionist, call blasting, and professional greetings

 Pros

-- Flexible plan switching at any time
+• Flexible plan switching at any time

-- Robust features for incoming calls
+• Robust features for incoming calls

-- Same features on all plans
+• Same features on all plans

-- 7-day free trial
+• 7-day free trial

 Cons

-- No call recording
+• No call recording

-- No video conferencing
+• No video conferencing

-- Severely limited integrations
+• Severely limited integrations

-Pricing
+Monthly Pricing

-With Grasshopper, you can use all the features for $26/month as long as you pay annually to use one phone number and only three extensions.
-The Partner plan includes 3 phone numbers and 6 extensions for $44/month.
-The Small Business plan allows 5 phone numbers and unlimited extensions for $80/month.
+• You can use all of Grasshopper’s features for $26/month as long as you pay yearly to use one phone number and only three extensions.

 Grasshopper vs. Nextiva

-- Nextiva’s cross-platform apps are more polished than Grasshopper’s, giving you a consistent and robust user experience
+• Nextiva’s cross-platform apps are more polished than Grasshopper’s, giving you a consistent and robust user experience.

 Vonage

-The Holmdel, New Jersey-based Vonage Business is a sleek Nextiva alternative that boasts advanced conferencing features and a uniform communication UI.
-It was founded in 1998 as Min-X but later rebranded as Vonage in 2001 to expand into a global cloud communication business.
-If you’re a productivity freak, you’ll like Vonage’s “never miss a call” strategy.
-It also beats Nextiva VoIP by offering more recording options and analytics as old as 18 months.
+Based in Holmdel, New Jersey, Vonage Business is a sleek Nextiva alternative that boasts advanced conferencing features and a unified communication UI.
+The company was founded in 1998 as Min-X but renamed Vonage in 2001 to expand into a global cloud communications company.

 Best Vonage Features

-- One extension works on multiple devices
+• One extension works on multiple devices

-- Simultaneous ring and call continuity
+• Simultaneous ring and call continuity

-- 24/7 U.S.-based customer support
+• 24/7 US-based customer support

 Pros

-- Some features come as add-ons, helping small teams keep the cost down
+• Some features come as add-ons, helping small teams keep the cost down

-- 20 third-party integrations
+• 20 third-party integrations

 Cons

-- Unlike Nextiva, video participants are capped out at 100 in the premium plan
+• Unlike Nextiva, video participants are capped out at 100 in the premium plan.

-- No MMS support
+• No MMS support.

-Pricing
+Monthly Pricing

 Vonage vs. Nextiva

-- With Nextiva you can include more video participants (250) than Vonage (100)
+• With Nextiva, you can include more video participants (250) than Vonage (100).

 Five9